Your Frequently Asked Questions about the Winter Lights Rink

 Where do I park?

-Parking is free in all City garages for your first hour, after 5pm and on the weekends.
+Parking is free in all City garages on weekends during the holidays.
+If you skate on a Thursday or Friday, you'll get your first hour free in any City owned garage.
 The garages located on 3rd Street and D Street have very convenient access to the Square.

 Is there security on site?

 Yes!
-Downtown’s amazing StreetPlus team will be on site whenever the rink is open.
+Downtown’s amazing NexStreet team will be on site whenever the rink is open.

 Who is running the Rink?

-All the Winter Lights events are being managed by the Metro Chamber, Downtown District and Visit Santa Rosa, with financial support from our local sponsors (check them out below!).
-The rink itself will be managed by a number of different nonprofit organizations, who will receive a portion of ticket sales.
+All the Winter Lights events are being managed by the Metro Chamber, Downtown District and Visit Santa Rosa, with financial support from our local sponsors and the City of Santa Rosa.
+The rink itself will be managed by Chop's Teen Club work ready program, which helps prepare teens to enter the workforce.

 But wait, I have more questions!